TrueLink/node-onramp-server/README.md

 Relay server build with websocket and nodejs

-Original idea was borrowed from https://github.com/oztu/onramp.
+Idea was borrowed from https://github.com/oztu/onramp.
+See http://ozan.io/p for original KISS example.